Do you have questions for us?

 -

-At Joy in Health, we offer a range of services tailored to meet your individual needs.
+At Joy In Health, we offer a range of services tailored to meet your individual needs.

 Below is a breakdown of our standard fees:

-75 minute Initial Consultation with Dr. Chanoff: $600
+75 minute initial consultation with Dr. Chanoff: $600

 50 minute appointment with Dr. Chanoff: $450